Shayna-Sharma/To-Do-List/README.md

-# To-Do-List
+# TO-DO List App

-Basic but interactive To-Do List application that allows user to add, delete, and manage daily tasks using JavaScript DOM manipulation.
+- A simple To-Do list web app build using HTML, CSS and JavaScript.
+- Users can add, delete, and mark tasks as completed.

+## Features

+- Add and remove tasks.
+- Marks tasks as completed.
+- Data saved in browser.

+## Tech Stack

+- HTML
+- CSS
+- JavaScript

+## Work in Progress

+- Making it responsible for mobiles and tablets.

+## Learning Outcome

+- Practiced JavaScript event handling and DOM manipulation.